Food Conference Partners

 Salt for LIfe

-Salt for Life® is the revolutionary new salt from NuTek Food Science, a company that develops technology-driven solutions for healthier foods you can feel good about consuming.
+Salt for Life® is the revolutionary new salt from NuTek Food Science, a company that develops technology-driven solutions for great-tasting, healthier foods.
 Through a proprietary recipe that blends potassium salt from Canada and sea salt from Brazil, Salt for Life delivers an unprecedented 75 percent reduction in sodium, replacing it with potassium, a necessary and under-consumed nutrient.
-Salt for Life is Nature’s Alternative Salt, and is great for both topical and in-recipe use at home, delivering the salt taste consumers love with improved nutrition.
+Salt for Life is Nature’s Alternative Salt, and is great for both topical and in-recipe use, providing the salt taste you love with improved nutrition.

 W.K.
 Kellogg Foundation